• Skip to primary navigation

 • chicken thighs - instead of duck legs use chicken thighs.

-• vegan - use Quorn or meat-free plant-based products instead of the duck legs and garlic sausage.
-I would probably add a can of tinned tomatoes and 2 teaspoon smoked paprika for some depth to the flavours.
+• vegan – use Quorn or meat-free plant-based products instead of the duck legs and garlic sausage.
+I would probably add a can of tinned tomatoes and 2 tsp smoked paprika for some depth to the flavours.

 • vegetarian - use 4 garlic cloves instead of garlic sausage and add possibly kale and many more veggies